30 Percent Of What Number Is 12

 Understanding Percentages:

 Before diving into the solution, let's refresh our understanding of percentages.
 A percentage is simply a fraction expressed as a part of 100.
-For example, 30% can be written as 30/100 or its simplified form, 3/10.
+As an example, 30% can be written as 30/100 or its simplified form, 3/10.
 This means 30 out of every 100 parts.
 Understanding this fraction equivalence is key to solving percentage problems.

 Method 1: Using the Equation Method